Smectic and soap bubble optofluidic lasers: APPENDIX A: Air permeation through smectic bubbles

-The permeation of gas through the smectic film is proportional to the pressure difference between the sides of the film and the surface of the film.
-For a complete sphere, the gas volume loss

-is proportional to the surface area, where $R$ is the radius of the bubble.
-In an approximation of a small pressure difference between the sides of the film, we assume a linear dependence of the volume loss on Laplace pressure $p_L=\frac{4 \sigma}{R}$, where $\sigma$ is the surface tension.
-Then

-where $\gamma(d,T)$ is a phenomenological parameter of gas permeation describing the volume of gas passing through the film per pressure difference and area, where $d$ is the thickness of the smectic film and $T$ is the temperature.
-The solution of this differential equation is
+The permeation of gas through the smectic film is described in \cite{li2002gas}.
+It depends on a phenomenological parameter of gas permeation $\gamma$ describing the volume of gas passing through the film per pressure difference and area.
+The equation that describes the radius time dependence is

 with the initial radius $R_0=R(0)$ and the fitting parameter $g(d,T)=8\sigma\gamma $.
-This equation was used to the data in main text Fig. 4a and c.
-This dependence holds as long as the bubble is large compared to the radius of the capillary opening ($r_c$).
-The first-order correction takes into account that the area of the bubble is smaller due to the capillary opening.
-The subtracted area is approximated by a disc of radius $r_c$.
+For longer times, the first-order correction takes into account that the area of the bubble is smaller due to the capillary opening ($r_c$).
 This results in a corrected equation for the size time dependence \cite{li2002gas}:

 The experimental data of the smectic bubble radius shrinkage over time were fitted with Eq. \eqref{R(t)}.
-The fitted parameters are $R_0=$ \SI{592}{\um}, $r_c=$ \SI{336}{\um} and $g=3.85\cdot 10^{-10} \mathrm{m^2/s}$.
-The gas permeation parameter $\gamma$ obtained from the fit is $\gamma=(2.0\pm0.1)\cdot 10^{-9} \mathrm{m/Pa\,s}$, where the surface tension value for 8CB smectic is assumed to be $\sigma=$ \SI{0.024}{N/m} \cite{stannarius1997surface}.
+The fitted parameters are $R_0=$ \SI{592}{\um}, $r_c=$ \SI{336}{\um} and $g=3.85\times 10^{-10} \mathrm{m^2/s}$.
+The gas permeation parameter $\gamma$ obtained from the fit is $\gamma=(2.0\pm0.1)\times 10^{-9} \mathrm{m/Pa\,s}$, where the surface tension value for 8CB smectic is assumed to be $\sigma=$ \SI{0.024}{N/m} \cite{stannarius1997surface}.
 The good agreement of data and fit indicates that there was no leakage of air through the apparatus for bubble inflation, since the time dependence of the radius would be different in the case of leakage ($R^4 - R_0^4 \propto t$) \cite{li2002gas}.

 The permeation of gas through smectic film depends strongly on the film thickness and temperature, as well as on the species of the gas molecules \cite{ishii2009gas, li2002gas}.
-The permeation of gas molecules follows Fick's law $J=D\nabla C$, which describes the flow of a gaseous solute within a liquid solvent, where $J$ is the flow rate, $D$ is the diffusion constant, and $C$ is the space-dependent solute concentration.
-The gas concentration in the surface layer of the bubble in contact with the gas can be expressed as $C=Sp$ using gas solubility in the smectic and pressure.
-Combining this with Fick's law and considering the one-dimensional geometry of the flow, we get:
+The permeation of gas molecules follows Fick's law, which describes the flow of a gaseous solute within a liquid solvent \cite{ishii2009gas}: